HeyImAmethyst/Ars-Venefici/README.md

 - save_growsicknessdurationmillisecondsgreaterthanorequaltoleveleight < numberValue > : Sets the grow sickness debuff duration for Wizardry levels greater than or equal to level 8

 - save_growsicknessdurationmillisecondsgreaterthanorequaltolevelten < numberValue > : Sets the grow sickness debuff duration for Wizardry levels greater than or equal to level 10

+- save_savedata: Returns the save data values for this mod

 # List of Spell Part Ids